johnathanvman/F6/index.md

 							String(choose([" "," "," shiny "," transparent "," rippling "])+map[party.y][party.x].units[0].Name.replace(" Slimegirl"," ")).toLowerCase()+
 							choose([" slug made of slime.
 It leaves a slick trail as it wanders around","puddle","orb of goo","glob of goo stuck to a stalagmite","glob of goo hanging from a stalactite","blob"])+ choose([" with a struggling mousegirl inside it.
 The mousegirl looks at me and waves frantically.
 She digests almost instantly when the slime suddenly takes the form of a woman"," with a skull within it. it plops out and rolls away haphazardly when the slime slowly takes the form of a woman"," with bones floating within it.
 They clatter to the ground as the slime slowly takes the form of a woman"," that quickly forms a humanoid shape",".
 It slowly takes on a feminine form",".
 When we get closer it morphs into a shapely woman"])+choose([".
 She looks ready for another meal!"," looking at us while licking her transparent lips.
 She must be hungry!"," with dummy thicc hips.
 She didn't get those by nibbling on moss, and she's clearly ready to add to them!"," with a narrow waist.
 She must be ready for a meal!",".
 She starts walking towards us, ready for a fight!"]))
+					}else if(map[party.y][party.x].units[0].Tags[0] == "Goblingirl"){
+						Entrys.push("While exploring AMAP, AHOS ")
+						Entrys[Entrys.length-1] += randomEntry("ClothingSolo"+map[party.y][party.x].units[0].Clothing)+choose([" charges at us with her spear drawn!"," raises her spear as she charges!"," spins a spear above her as she charges!"," screams loudly as she charges us with a spear!"," swings her spear wildly as she charges!"," frantically swings her spear at us as she charges!"])
+					}else if(map[party.y][party.x].units[0].Tags[0] == "Drowgirl"){
+						if(map[party.y][party.x].name.includes("Tunnel")){
+							Entrys.push("While we walk through AMAP, AHOS ") }else if(map[party.y][party.x].name.includes("Underground")){
+							Entrys.push("While we explore AMAP, AHOS ")
+						}else if(map[party.y][party.x].name.includes("Stairway")){
+							Entrys.push("While we walk along AMAP, AHOS ") }else{
+							Entrys.push("While investigating AMAP, AHOS ")
+						}
+						Entrys[Entrys.length-1] += randomEntry("ClothingSolo"+map[party.y][party.x].units[0].Clothing)+choose([" finds us."," approaches."," crosses our path."," comes up to us."])
+						Entrys[Entrys.length-1] += choose([""],[
+							" She freezes for a moment when she notices I'm not wearing any pants.", " She looks confused by my lack of clothing.", " She chuckles into her palm when she sees I'm naked.", " She scrunches her nose at my bare form, I guess she's never seen a naked man before.", " She points between my legs and demands I put on some pants.
+When I shake my head, she gets even more flustered.", " She motions towards my length, and asks why I'm naked.
+I only shrug, and the look on her face makes it obvious that she wanted a better answer.", " She points at my soft penis and laughs at my nudity.", " She points at my soft penis and chuckles.
+I try explaining that its only small because the tunnel is so cold, but she doesn't listen.", " She blushes when she realizes I'm completely nude."
+						])
+						Entrys[Entrys.length-1] += choose([" She gets ready for a fight by drawing her blade."],[ " Her blade makes that cool <i>shink</i> noise when it's drawn.", " Her blade scrapes against it's sheath as it's drawn. ", " Her blade barely makes a noise when it's drawn, and she charges at us!", " Her posture shifts as she draws her weapon.
+After seeing that I'm unarmed, she still decides to charge.", " Her blade slides free from it's sheath as she gets ready for a fight.
+I look at my empty hands, and hope I'm able to handle an armed opponent.", " Her blade slides free from it's sheath as she gets ready for a fight.
+I really should learn how to use a weapon, but I guess that will have to wait for later.", " Her blade slides free from it's sheath as she gets ready for a fight.
+I doubt this counts as a fair fight, and hope her sword isn't too sharp.", ])
 					}else{
 						Entrys.push("We spelunk inside AMAP.
 We stumble upon AHOS who looks ready for a fight!")
 					}